ArchiXL/SmartComments/README.md

 # SmartComments

-## Please note!
-* This is a beta release.
-* Comment images are not displayed correctly when using img_auth.php
-* The UI and JavaScript framework will be refactored to work with Codex.

 ## Introduction
 SmartComments is an extension that enables wiki users to post inline comments
 attached to text fragments on wiki pages, comparable to posting review comments